 Incoming first-year students will need to register for a First-Year Seminar course, which you will take during the fall quarter of your first year.
 These classes combine a variety of subjects with classroom discussion, writing and research.
 The First-Year Seminar is intended to help you transition into college coursework while learning from professors who are passionate about their subject matter.

 Registration begins in June.
-Because all classes are limited to 20 students, you should register as soon as possible to ensure you can enroll in one of your top choices.
+Because all classes are limited to a small number of students, you should register as soon as possible to ensure you can enroll in one of your top choices.
 Once you have registered for a First-Year Seminar, you will be ready for Discoveries Orientation.

 English Conditional Admission (ECA) Students